yangke-release/chucky-ng/README.md

                         The directory holding chucky's data such as cached symbol embeddings and possible annotations of sources and sinks.
+    -o OUTPUT_REPORT_DIRECTORY, --output-report-directory OUTPUT_REPORT_DIRECTORY
+                        The report output directory of chucky.
+For each target function under analyzationthe.
+Chucky will generate a detail report.
+    -r, --report          Output the detail report for each function under analyzation.

     --interactive         Enable interactive mode.
     -l LIMIT, --limit LIMIT
                         Limit analysis to functions with given name